ooliver1/a-level-project/writeup.typ

 Players being able to hijack other players' controls

 ...
-// Wow almost like I asked people that already play putt party
+// Wow almost like I asked people that have played putt party
 // analyse the answers and probably change the following questions maybe?

-1. How would you like to control your ball?
++ How would you like to control your ball and camera?
-2. How many holes would you like to play per game?
++ Should there be items/power-ups, and if so, what should they do?
-3. How long should the time limit be per hole?
++ How should the co-op part of the game work?
-4. What items would you like to see in the game?
-5. What type of music would you like in the background?
++ What kind of music would you like in the background?
-6. How should you be able to join a multiplayer game with a friend?
++ How should you be able to join a multiplayer game (invite code, add via in-game friend, etc.)?

 === Research